kofikodie/Situs/src/Prototype/README.md

     Use this pattern when:

--   when the classes to instatiate are specified at run-time, for example, by dynamic loading; or
+-   when the classes to instantiate are specified at run-time, for example, by dynamic loading; or
 -   to avoid building a class hierarchy of factories that parrallels the class hierarchy of products; or
 -   when instances of a class can have one of only a few different combinations of state.
 It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state.